 4. Policing The World’s Behaviors

-We’ve written on this before: Christians, Stop Being the Moral Police
+For more check out: Christians, Stop Being the Moral Police

 5. Saying “I’m Good” When You’re Not

 Every week churches are filled with people.
-Throughout the mid week people gather in small groups, Bible studies, and other fellowship events.
+Throughout the mid-week people gather in small groups, Bible studies, and other fellowship events.
 Inevitably the question “How are you doing?” or “How was your week?” will come up in conversation.
-Almost without exception the answer fired back is “I’m good” or sometimes “Busy.”
+Almost without exception, the answer fired back is “I’m good” or sometimes “Busy.”
 We’ve got to start being more honest with each other.

 There is power in being a part of the Church, the Body of Christ.
 But it’s not found in just singing a few songs, listening to a sermon we will forget by days end, and then heading home.
 It’s found in doing life together.
 It’s found in celebrating good times and mourning difficult seasons together.
 One of the biggest blessings God has given you and me is the ability to do life with others.
 But we often choose to tell everyone we are “good” when really we aren’t.
 We turn away the community God has provided instead of embracing it.